-Recall from our discussion in section 1 that the index α of a stable law coincides with its tail-decay parameter (of the form $Cx^{-\alpha}$ for some constant C).
-The conventional elementary way to investigate power tails and estimate the index α is to construct a log-log plot of the tails of the distributions directly.
-Figure 7 shows the log-log plots of the two distribution tails for the fund-of-fund relativereturn data.
+Recall from our discussion in §1 that the index $\alpha$ of a stable law coincides with its tail-decay parameter (of the form $Cx^{-\alpha}$ for some constant C).
+The conventional elementary way to investigate power tails and estimate the index $\alpha$ is to directly construct a log-log plot of the tails of the distributions.
+Figure 7 shows the log-log plots of the two distribution tails for the fund-of-fund relative-return data.
 (Figure 7 also shows corresponding plots for a model, to be discussed below.)
-We observe that the left tail of the return distribution is approximated quite well by the linear slope of -1.6, which implies that there is approximately a power tail and that $\alpha \approx 1.6$.
-As we have observed before, the heavy-tail behaviour is more evident in the left tail than in the right tail.
-The two-sample Kolmogorov-Smirnov test results also show high p-value (0.1446), which statistically shows that the two samples could be drawn from the same distribution.
-(In appendix F we provide log-log plots of the tails of the simulated distributions from the other models for contrast.)
+We observe that the left tail of the return distribution is approximated quite well by the linear slope of -1.6, which implies that there is approximately a power tail and that $\alpha \approx 1.6$ .
+As we have observed before, the heavy-tail behavior is more evident in the left tail than in the right tail.
+The two sample Kolmogorov-Smirnov test result also shows high p value (0.1446), which statistically shows that the two samples could be drawn from the same distribution.
+(In Appendix §F we provide log-log plots of the tails of the simulated distributions from the other models for contrast.)